rotcivegaf/Banana/README.md

 -   **Crystal Banana**: A transparent Banana with multicolored reflections.
 -   **Mystic Banana**: An Banana covered in ancient runes, emitting a faint purple glow.

+TODO
 ------------

 - [Front] Inventory page
 - Create independent minters for each erc20, for each erc115 id a different minter could be configured.
-- Each erc115 id would have an id based on the token, allowing it to have the same id in all chains and to be bridged from one chain to another.
+- Each erc1155 id would have an id based on the token, allowing it to have the same id in all chains and to be bridged from one chain to another.
 - Add a zk paymaster to be able to subsidize transactions

 Contributing